Jammy2211/PyAutoLens/docs/general/demagnified_solutions.rst

 Auto Position Updates
 ---------------------

-There are a number of downsides to having to input the mulitple images positions manually:
+There are a number of downsides to having to input the multiple images positions manually:

  - For large lens samples this could take a lot of time.